Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### In-Game MCM options
 `AVO has no MCM options required`

 	- This serves as a placeholder in case you want to use the Readme as some sort of template.

 ### Starting the Game

-Placeholder for your Readme, by default AVO uses the vanilla start.
+	- Placeholder for your Readme, by default AVO uses the vanilla start.

+### Optional Extras
+By default AVO comes with LUX and Water for ENB enabled along with generated lods.
+These can all be safely disabled should you wish to not use them, however you cannot run with lods activated but Water for ENB disabled.
+Any changes that you make to the landscape you will need to/should be regenerating lods and Synthesis.

 ## Updating the modlist